David Perlstein, MD, MBA, FAAP

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 - Dyslexia facts

 - What are the different types of dyslexia?

 - What are the signs and symptoms of dyslexia?

 - What should parents or caregivers do if they suspect a child has the signs and symptoms of dyslexia?

 - What type of treatment is available for dyslexia?

-A third type of dyslexia is referred to as "secondary" or "developmental dyslexia" and is felt to be caused by hormonal development during the early stages of fetal development.
+- Secondary or developmental dyslexia: This type of dyslexia is caused by problems with brain development during the early stages of fetal development.
 Developmental dyslexia diminishes as the child matures.
 It is also more common in boys.

 Parenting and Pregnancy

 Get tips for baby and you.